What is GHEE?

 I do love to use clarified butter or ghee in my Happy Bar recipe because it does give it an extra rich flavor.
 Ghee or clarified butter is yummy on pasta and lightly steamed veggies, popcorn, french bread, or any other way you usually use butter.

-The nice thing about ghee, is that is will store UNREFRIGERATED for over 4 months at room temperature.
+The nice thing about ghee is that it will store UNREFRIGERATED for over 4 months at room temperature.

 You can buy ghee at a health food store, but it is VERY easy to make.